MN-01

 Plain Language

-Therapy chatbots may be made available to minors — notwithstanding the general prohibition on chatbots with human-like features and social AI companions — but only if six conditions are all met: (1) the chatbot discloses at the start of each interaction that it is AI, not a licensed professional; (2) it is not marketed as a substitute for a licensed professional; (3) a licensed mental health professional prescribes, monitors, and assesses the minor's suitability for the therapy chatbot; (4) the developer provides peer-reviewed clinical trial data on safety and efficacy; (5) the chatbot's functions, limitations, and data privacy policies are transparent to both the supervising professional and the user; and (6) the deployer has established clear accountability lines for any harm.
-This is a narrow, conditional exemption — failure to meet any single requirement eliminates the exemption and restores the general minor-access prohibition.
+A therapy chatbot may be made available to minors notwithstanding the general prohibitions on human-like features and social AI companions, but only if six cumulative conditions are met: (1) the chatbot disclaims at the start of each interaction that it is AI, not a licensed professional; (2) it is not marketed as a substitute for a licensed professional; (3) a licensed mental health professional prescribes and monitors the minor's use as part of a treatment plan; (4) the developer provides peer-reviewed clinical trial data on safety and efficacy; (5) the chatbot's functions, limitations, and data privacy policies are transparent to the supervising professional and the user; and (6) the deployer has established clear accountability lines for harm.
+All six conditions must be satisfied — failure on any one means the exemption does not apply and the minor access prohibition stands.

 3. Exemption for therapy chatbots.
 Notwithstanding subsections 1 and 2, a deployer may make available to a minor a therapy chatbot as long as all of the following requirements are met: A. The therapy chatbot provides a clear and conspicuous disclaimer at the beginning of each individual interaction that it is artificial intelligence and not a licensed mental health professional; B. The therapy chatbot is not marketed or designated as a substitute for a licensed mental health professional; C. A licensed mental health professional, such as a licensed clinical psychologist, assesses a minor's suitability, prescribes use of the therapy chatbot as part of a comprehensive treatment plan and monitors its use and impact on the minor; D. Developers of the therapy chatbot provide robust, independent, peer-reviewed clinical trial data demonstrating the safety and efficacy of the therapy chatbot for specific conditions and populations; E. The therapy chatbot's functions, limitations and data privacy policies are transparent to the licensed mental health professional under paragraph C and the user; and F. The deployer has established clear lines of accountability to address any harm caused by the therapy chatbot.